okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/okta-account-management-policy/main/index.md

 - [Add a rule for authenticator enrollment](#add-a-rule-for-authenticator-enrollment)
 - [Add a rule for password recovery and account unlock](#add-a-rule-for-password-recovery-and-account-unlock)

 You can also update rules to restore legacy processes.
-See [Edit the Okta account management policy](#edit-the-okta-account-management-policy).
+See [Use the legacy option](#use-the-legacy-option).

 ## Retrieve the Okta account management policy ID